natea/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 Subsections and Grading
 *************************

-You set the assignment type for problems at the subsection level.
+You :ref:`set the assignment type for problems at the subsection level<Set the Assignment Type and Due Date for a Subsection>`.
 This means that all problems within the subsection are graded and weighted as a single type.
 For example, if you designate the assignment type for a subsection as **Homework**, then all problem types in that subsection are graded as homework.

 For more information, see :ref:`Establish a Grading Policy`.